RaoulMa/data_science_bowl_2018/README.md

 # Data Science Bowl 2018
-This Jupyter notebook implements a U-Net shaped convolutional neural network in TensorFlow for nuclei segmentation of the images provided by the 2018 Data Science Bowl.
-The training/test data can be downloaded from https://www.kaggle.com/c/data-science-bowl-2018/data.
+This Jupyter notebook implements a U-Net shaped convolutional neural network in TensorFlow for nuclei segmentation of the images provided by the 2018 Data Science Bowl, see https://www.kaggle.com/c/data-science-bowl-2018/data.

 ## Abstract